Building Relay Adapters

 ]

-}Security Considerations
+Security Considerations

-When building adapters that handle external input, follow these practices:
+For adapters that handle external input:

 - HMAC-SHA256 verification for webhook-based adapters.
 Use